Prushka/Scene.js/README.md

 # CSC309H1S Scene.js (Course Project)

-This is a JavaScript library built for *CSC309: Programming on the Web* at *University of Toronto*.
+This is a JavaScript library (written in TypeScript) built for *CSC309: Programming on the Web* at *University of Toronto*.

 # Landing / Docs Page: